-Human rights have been at the center of the daily news of late.
-The country has recently been divided in politics, between friends, and within families regarding core issues related to gender equality, immigration reform, refugee sanctuary, reproductive rights, and climate change.
+Human rights are at the center of the daily news.
+The country has been divided in politics, between friends, and within families regarding core issues related to gender equality, immigration reform, refugee sanctuary, reproductive rights, and climate change.

 There’s never been a better time to explore these controversial issues.
 BHRFF continues to bring high quality films that educate and ignite a passion to get involved.
 Because there are multiple showings and venues, be sure to check the full program for exact show times and locations.